OPS-E2E-PPE/VBA-Docs/api/Outlook.Category.CategoryID.md

 ---
-title: Category.CategoryID Property (Outlook)
+title: Category.CategoryID property (Outlook)
 keywords: vbaol11.chm2429
 f1_keywords:
 - vbaol11.chm2429
-ms.prod: outlook
 api_name:
 - Outlook.Category.CategoryID
 ms.assetid: e75ed17a-940f-2325-8739-1367329854d2
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Category.CategoryID Property (Outlook)
+# Category.CategoryID property (Outlook)

 Returns a **String** value that represents the unique identifier for the **[Category](Outlook.Category.md)** object.
 Read-only.

 ## Syntax

 _expression_. `CategoryID`

-_expression_ A variable that represents a [Category](./Outlook.Category.md) object.
+_expression_ A variable that represents a [Category](Outlook.Category.md) object.

 ## Remarks

 Because the **[Name](Outlook.Category.Name.md)** property of a **Category** object can be changed either programmatically or by user action, each **Category** object is uniquely identified by a globally unique identifier (GUID), assigned to the object, that can be retrieved using this property.
 The GUID is presented as a string using the following format:

 ```vb